manhntm3/ConversationAgent/README.md

 - These LLMs has been industrialised, meaning that they will very much useful in answer a specific question, but terrible in start/continue a conversation.
 I think this is mostly because they are trained that way.

 ## Limitation
-- I tried to set up API Gateway as a reverse proxy and tried to send HTTP/2 request to API Gateway but haven't find a way, so I decided to implement a intermediate gRPC server
+- I tried to set up API Gateway as a reverse proxy and tried to send HTTP/2 request to API Gateway but haven't find a way, so I decided to implement a intermediate gRPC server instead.
--